Intelligent-Silicon/Clarion-Template-Customisation/BrowseLocator.md

 To prevent changing elements of the template, comment out each line with the hash (#) symbol or encapsulate sections of code with the block comment (<#) before and (#>) after.

-The powershell scripts demonstrate the use of variable/object scopes, datatype specification, parameter passing with default parameter values and the use of Regular Expressions which can skip to n instance of a RegEx match.
+The powershell scripts demonstrate the use of variable/object scopes, datatype specification, parameter passing with default parameter values and the use of Regular Expressions which can skip to nth instance of a RegEx match.

 Modify ABC template